Nithin-dev24/Simon-Says-Game/README.md

 # Installation & Usage

-1. Clone the repository:
+1. Clone the repository using following command in the terminal:
+   bash:
    git clone https://github.com/Nithin-dev24/Simon-Says-Game.git

-2. Open the index.html file in your browser.
+3. Open the index.html file in your browser.

 # Future Improvements